julienrf/scala-lessons/course/slides/core.md

 `String`
 : text

-## Raising the Abstraction Level: Non-Literal Objects
+## Raising the Abstraction Level: Non-Literal Values

 Until now you worked essentially with numbers and text.
 But how to define things of a higher-level like **images**?